 8.2.1.1 Execute File Download

 The download file transfer operation may use the Download mechanism defined in TR-069 [4].
-The Download mechanism is an asynchronous command which returns a successful response or one of the following fault codes mapped onto execStatus values as detailed in Table 8.2.1.1-1.
+The Download mechanism is an asynchronous command which returns a successful response or one of the following fault codes mapped onto execResult values as detailed in Table 8.2.1.1-1.
 A successful response to the Update primitive triggering the Execute procedure means that the CPE has accepted the Download RPC.

 Table 8.2.1.1-1: Download Fault Code Mapping